Consolidated Time Lock Co., Cincinnati, Ohio - 2 movements

 C. Same as 'A' above.
 One could adjust the pointer to allow the time lock to go on guard at any hour before the normal time that the safe would go off guard.
 For example, one could set the pointer for three hours from whatever time the time locks were currently running, lock the safe and be sure that no one else could open the safe even with the correct combination until that time.
 This could be done only once until the right hand timer ran out to the desired time before being reset.
 Another example of intraday functionality is the very complex Yale #1 which allowed one to do this exercise this capability to within one hour throughout a 24 hour period!
 See below an example of a Consolidated dual movement time lock in conjunction with a Hall (later Consolidated Co.) combination lock on a safe door. file 71

 D. Time lock similar to that in example 'B' but this example employed the rare E.J.
 Woolley patent design that allowed the firm's time lock to operate in the more conventional manner, that is on the safe's bolt work instead of the combination lock, c.
 1886 .
 This allowed for it to be used alone without a key or combination lock as was becoming popular at the time.
 The lock is also equipped with the rarely seen optional longer duration, 78 hour movements.
-Fewer than 100 were made and only four complete examples as shown above are known to survive.(2) Case#6412, movement #6412, all bolt work parts #73589. file 121
+Fewer than 100 were made between 1886 and 1887 and only four complete examples as shown above are known to survive.(2) Case#6412, movement #6412, all bolt work parts #73589. file 121

 The photos below show a Consolidated time lock on three different safe doors.
 The first two safes have the time lock acting upon the combination lock.
 The last photo shows the same type of time lock attached to a Consolidated bolt motor which allows the time lock to trip the motor and automatically throw open the bolt work.
 This eliminated the need for a combination lock, or a manual bolt crank; leaving the surface of the door completely solid.
 This eliminated the openings needed for a combination lock and bolt crank which could be used by a competent safe cracker as a venue to undermine the safe's security.
 The downside to this design is the fact that the safe is automatically opened at the appointed time and anyone present at that time can open the safe.
 So this type of configuration only worked in a secure environment.